getcarina/getcarina.com/_getting-started/2015-10-25-getting-started-on-carina.md

 ### Create your cluster

 A cluster is a pool of compute, storage, and networking resources that serves as a host for one or more containerized applications.

-To create your cluster, perform the following steps:

 1. Log in to [the Carina Control Panel](https://app.getcarina.com).